 The Ringling’s Triumph of the Eucharist paintings—five immense canvases that greet visitors upon entering the galleries of the Museum of Art—are breathtakingly impressive and wow visitors from all over the world every day.
 However, the history of these works is equally fascinating!
 Here are five facts about this series by the Flemish master Peter Paul Rubens (1577-1640) and his workshop.

 Rubens was the court painter and adviser to the Spanish princess and ruler of the Spanish Netherlands, Isabella Clara Eugenia, the daughter of King Philip II of Spain.
-In 1625, she asked him to produce the designs for a set of 20 tapestries that she ultimately gifted to a convent in Madrid.
+In 1625, she asked him to produce the designs for a set of 20 tapestries to be given to a convent in Madrid.
 Isabella Clara Eugenia had special family ties to this convent and hoped to retire there.
 The Ringling paintings reproduce five of the tapestry designs Rubens created for Isabella.
-In the painting shown above, Rubens portrayed Infanta Isabella as Saint Clare.
+In the painting shown above, Rubens portrayed Isabella Clara Eugenia as Saint Clare.

 They were likely displayed in the convent church on special feast days or holidays.
 All twenty were made to celebrate Catholicism, and most directly relate to the practice of the Eucharist.
 In the Catholic faith, the Eucharist is the sacrament of the Holy Communion when the bread and wine become the body and blood of Christ during mass.

 Peter Paul Rubens (Flemish, 1577 - 1640), The Gathering of the Manna, c.
 1625, Oil on canvas, 192 x 162 in.
 (487.7 x 411.5 cm).
 Bequest of John Ringling, 1936.
 SN211